 Where Eggs Hide

-Watch out for eggs in foods like breakfast cereals, ice cream, and even egg substitutes.
+- Watch out for egg in foods like breakfast cereals, ice cream, and even egg substitutes.

 How to Choose Safe Foods

 Stick with packaged and labeled foods.
-Foods from salad bars, deli counters, and bakeries are more likely to accidentally have your allergy triggers in them.
+Items from salad bars, deli counters, and bakeries are more likely to accidentally have some of your allergy trigger in them.

-Read food labels every time you buy a product -- even if it's something you buy every week.
-Food manufacturers change ingredients all the time.
-A food that has been safe for you and your family may not always be OK.
+Always read food labels.
+Don't skip this step even if it's something you buy all the time.
+Food makers may change the ingredients.
+Something that's been safe for you and your family for a while may not always be OK.

-If you see an ingredient you're not sure about, be careful.
+Be cautious with an ingredient you're not familiar with.
 Look it up first.
 Contact the manufacturer if you need more info.

-Do ask and tell.
-At restaurants, let the staff, servers, managers, cooks, or chef know about your food allergy and special accommodations that you might need.
-Don't be shy about asking how a dish is prepared.
-Sometimes it can be hard to tell everything that is in a dish based on how it is listed on the menu.
+Speak up when you eat out.
+At restaurants, let the servers, managers, cooks, or chef know that you're allergic to eggs.
+Don't be afraid to ask how they prepare a meal.
+Sometimes it can be hard to tell everything that's in a dish based on how it's listed on the menu.